 The goal is to have a balance of both.
 Think positively and look on the bright side, but be realistic when the situation comes down to it.
 It's a spectrum, and the goal is to not be on either radical side of it.

 If you're not happy with yourself, there is no shame if you try to consult a counselor or therapist to help you talk through your concerns.
 They can help you get to the bottom of why you've been feeling unhappy, and you can learn how to take steps to achieve as much happiness as possible, which can improve the quality of your life.

-Everyone is going to be unhappy at some point in your life, but if you can never find yourself happy at anything, then you should strive to improve that.
+Everyone is going to be unhappy at some point in their life, but if you never find yourself happy about anything, then you should strive to improve that.
 Your life is too short for you to be unhappy all the time.

 In the end, the goal of humanity is to seek happiness.
 Why not seek yours?